 where you leave employment and the reason for leaving is related to your health, information about that condition needed for pensions and permanent health insurance purposes.

-[Biometric data].

 Information about criminal convictions and offences.

 How We Collect this Information

 We may collect this information from you in your application form, but we will also collect information in a number of different ways.
 This could be through the Home Office, our pension providers, medical and occupational health professionals we engage with, your trade union, the DBS, consultants and other professionals we may engage, e.g. to advise us generally and/or in relation to any grievance, conduct appraisal or performance review procedure, and even other employees.
 Information is also collected through CCTV, access control systems and any IT system the school has in place, such as email, communication systems, remote access systems, instant messaging and voicemail.